Exact operator inference with minimal data: Exact operator inference

 \subsection{Choice of time step size $\Delta t$}

-Since we only perform a single time step per trajectory, we do not need to take stability into account when determining the time step size $\Delta t$.
-In exact arithmetics, the size of $\Delta t$ also does not affect the accuracy of the inferred operators since the effect of $\Delta t$ in computing $\xv_1^\ind$ in \eqref{eq:single time step snapshot} cancels out when computing the time derivative snapshot $\dot \bx_1^\ind$ in \eqref{eq:rank suff time derivative}.
-In floating point arithmetics, however, the accuracy of the inferred operators depends on how accurate the intermediate results can be represented as floating-point numbers.
-In particular, if $\|\tilde\Om\|_2$ is very large or very small, the differences $\bx_1^\ind - \bx_0^\ind$ cannot be represented well as floating-point numbers.
-To counteract this effect, $\Delta t = \frac 1 {\|\tilde\Om\|_2}$ would be a good choice.
-Since we do not know $\tilde\Om$ a priori, we can only approximate $\|\tilde\Om\|_2$ based on the POD snapshot data.
+\revtwo{ As stated in Theorem \ref{theo:exact reconstruction}, our proposed method achieves exact reconstruction for any $\Delta t>0$.
+Indeed, in exact arithmetics, the size of $\Delta t$ also does not affect the accuracy of the inferred operators since the effect of $\Delta t$ in computing $\xv_1^\ind$ in \eqref{eq:single time step snapshot} cancels out when computing the time derivative snapshot $\dot \bx_1^\ind$ in \eqref{eq:rank suff time derivative}. } In floating point arithmetics, however, the accuracy of the inferred operators depends on how accurate the intermediate results can be represented as floating-point numbers. \R{1:delta t by solver} \revone{If $\Delta t$ is determined by the FOM solver, we have to accept the inaccuracy in the ROM operator reconstruction induced by this limitations of floating-point number representation.
+However, if $\Delta t$ can be specified by the user, we can choose $\Delta t$ such that these limitations are mitigated.}